How to Decide Between a Couch and a Sectional

 In truth, the best option depends on the shape of the small room.
 Certain walls that have cut-ins or odd corners naturally lend themselves to a sectional.
 If the room has a lot of doorways and windows to work around, a couch is probably the best option.

 For spreading out in front of the TV, nothing beats a sectional.
 There's often enough room for two people to completely lay down and veg out.
-It's true that sofas with built-in recliners also offer maximum leisure, but if you want to get totally horizontal, the sectional wins.
+It's true that reclining sofas also offer maximum leisure, but if you want to get totally horizontal, the sectional wins.

 There's not a clear winner in this category of the sectional vs. couch battle.
 Sectional fans say they offer the best value because it would take three pieces of standard furniture to replace one sectional.
 It's tempting to assume that means you're getting a three-for-one deal.
 Proponents of couches say you won't be locked into buying all that furniture at once, so you can budget out your purchases to avoid breaking the bank.
 By buying only exactly the furniture you need, you don't pay for unnecessary items that drive up the cost.

 However, as is usually the case, price depends almost entirely on quality.
 A leather couch with all the bells and whistles can run around the same price as a decent fabric sectional.
 So long as you know what upholstery you prefer and how many people you need to seat regularly, you can find a sectional or a sofa well within your budget.